lcharlois-neotys/docker-selenium/README.md

         wget --retry-connrefused --no-check-certificate -T 30  http://localhost:4444/grid/console -O /dev/null

 After this, [Selenium][] will be up and ready to accept clients at `http://localhost:4444/wd/hub`.
 The grid's available browsers can be viewed by opening the console at `http://localhost:4444/grid/console`.
-If you are using Mac (OSX) or [Microsoft Windows](https://docs.docker.com/engine/installation/windows/) `localhost` won't work unless you are in Docker Beta (version >= 1.12) If you are using Docker version <= 1.11 please find out the correct IP through `docker-machine ip default`.
+If you are using Mac (OSX) or [Microsoft Windows](https://docs.docker.com/engine/installation/windows/) `localhost` won't work unless you are in Docker Beta (Version >= 1.12) If you are using Docker Version <= 1.11 please find out the correct IP through `docker-machine ip default`.

 **Notes:**
  * The new default `VNC_PASSWORD=no` will make it VNC passwordless accessible.